m1stermanager/strecho-lambda/README.md

 # strecho-lambda

-currently this is just a project for me figuring out a pleasant way to interact w/ amazon echo stuff.
+currently this is just a project for me figuring out a pleasant way to interact w/ amazon alexa and lambda  stuff.
 There is a fairly annoying and complex schema i need to use so I'm going to try to make a few helpful sub packages that can do really dumb simple stuff and build from there

 ## next steps
 once we have the dumb "hello world" version of everything i want to